OndrejHwong/JCN-FDU/index.md

 1. Fork the JCN-FDU repository.
 2. Post your talk by modifying the [index.md](https://github.com/LingweiZhang/JCN-FDU) and adding related materials about your talk into the [2020Spring](https://github.com/LingweiZhang/JCN-FDU) folder.
-3. Submit a pull request for your modification.
+3. Submit a push request for your modification.
-4. Ask our contact support to merge it to
+4. Ask our [contact support](mailto:lwzhang921@gmail.com) to push your update to origin repository; you can also keep a separate clone of JCN in your github.

 ### Support or Contact